These best practices are subject to change to meet new trends and the evolving needs of the Krieger School of Arts and Sciences.

 External links aren’t inherently bad, they can be useful!
 But when providing external links, pick the 2-3 most relevant and unique links, rather than 10-20 links.
 Fewer links are actually more beneficial to the user and easier for you to maintain.
 Links should always be limited and closely related to the purpose of the site.
 The key is to concentrate on producing relevant original content.
 Links become broken, irrelevant, or superfluous easily.
 Check for and fix any broken links, and remove links with low traffic.

 We discourage uploading PDFs unless they provide an index of information (e.g., student handbook, departmental newsletter, essay, etc.) due to potential accessibility and quality assurance issues.
-Please use images or HTML text instead of PDFs whenever possible.
+Please use HTML text instead of PDFs whenever possible.

 Plugins and Tools